 Negative Cases

-The demo also includes bad certificates motivated by real glue failures: swapped box layouts, negative depth, wrong projection matrix layout, and 2D boxes that do not enclose projected 3D corners.
+The example also includes bad certificates motivated by real glue failures: swapped box layouts, negative depth, wrong projection matrix layout, and 2D boxes that do not enclose projected 3D corners.

 python3 scripts/verification/regenerate_assets.py --group geometry3d-visual --run

 Green overlays correspond to certificates accepted by Lean.
 Red overlays correspond to rejected certificates.
-The point is to check the exported camera and box tensors directly, rather than relying only on the visualization.
+The checker reads the exported camera and box tensors directly; the visualization is there to help a human see what happened.

 The Bug Zoo wrapper re-exports the theorem under a tutorial-facing name: